jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 Jupyter's kernel flexibility allows instructors to pick the right language for a particular context.
-For example instructors may use Python to teach programming, while switching to R to teach statistics, and then perhaps Scala to teach big data processing.
+For example instructors may use Python to teach programming, while switching to R to teach statistics, and then perhaps Scala to teach big-data processing.
 Regardless of the language chosen, the Jupyter interface remains the same.
-Thus, some cognitive load can be lessened when using multiple languages in, or across courses (e.g., the user interface doesn't change at all between the student's Digital Humanities and Biology courses).
-Of course, if you can remain in one language in a course, that is often easier for the student.
+Thus, some cognitive load can be lessened when using multiple languages within or across courses (e.g., the user interface stays the same between the student's Digital Humanities and Biology courses).
+Students often appreciate consistent use of the same language within a course, however.

-## Resources for authoring Jupyter notebooks
+## Authoring Jupyter notebooks

 Before embarking on writing notebooks for your course, we recommend that you look around on the internet for related courses.
-There may be a similar course for which an instructor has already generated notebooks that you can use or adapt for your course.
-In many cases, instructors are very happy to have collaborate on open source educational resources and have the resources be used by other instructors.
-The following sections will be oriented towards Python simply because it is currently the language with the largest Jupyter feature support.
+A similar course for which an instructor has already generated notebooks could exist for you to use or adapt for your course.
+Notebook authors often are happy to collaborate on open source educational resources or have their resources be used by other instructors.
+The following sections focus on Python simply because it is currently the language with the largest Jupyter feature support.